ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 - [Canary upgrade using native kubernetes](https://github.com/ContainerSolutions/k8s-deployment-strategies/tree/master/canary/native)
 - [Blue-green upgrade using native kubernetes](https://github.com/ContainerSolutions/k8s-deployment-strategies/tree/master/blue-green/single-service)

-The benefit of using Argo is that these steps are managed by the controller, plus you have more capabilities during an upgrade.
-We'll see it in the next sections.
+The benefit of using Argo is that these steps are managed by the controller, plus you have additional capabilities during an upgrade.
+We'll cover that in the next sections.

 ## Deploy a demo app with Canary

-We will deploy the v1 of a random app, then the v2 using canary
+We will deploy the v1 of an application, then upgrading to v2 using canary .

 The app is an http server which returns the pod name and app version.
 The app version output is managed by an environment variable, in next section, we will change it to trigger an upgrade.